Monday, November 25, 2024

 That is how All Saints began.
 Notice how I said nothing about Samhain.
 It did not factor in.

 The Celtic religion was heavily persecuted by the Roman Empire (itself extinct in the west by that time).
 The Romans were against the Celtic practice of human sacrifice.
 The Celtic native religion was in a state of heavy decline in areas of Roman control.
 It was becoming Roman.
+When the Romans evacuated from the Britain, the Celts fought amongst themselves.
 When Christian evangelists arrived in Britain, it was to a people generally in a state of religious confusion.
 Converting them wasn't "easy" per se, but it was successful.
-By the time the Pope created All Saints on November 1, the Druids were all but gone, the Celts were being conquered by the Anglo-Saxons, and the Christians had real structure.
+By the time the Pope created All Saints on November 1, the Druids were all but gone, the Celts in the British isles were being conquered by the Anglo-Saxons, they were both being invaded by the Norsemen, and the Christians had real structure.
+If anything, Samhain was getting less and less popular, not more.

 Point #2 was: "On the night of October 31 they celebrated Samhain."
 This is false.
 Let's dig into why.